Contact Us

 Incrementality testing for gaming campaigns

-Gaming and iGaming brands now run complex, multi-channel campaigns, from creator content to performance media and in-game promos.
-Incrementality testing helps you see which touchpoints actually drive new players or revenue, instead of activity that would have happened anyway.
+Gaming and iGaming brands run complex, multi-channel campaigns, from in-game activations to events, creators, and consumer promos.
+Incrementality testing shows which touchpoints actually drive new players or revenue, instead of activity that would have happened anyway.

-By comparing exposed and control groups, you can separate true lift from noise, understand how different channels work together, and decide where to scale budgets.
-This turns experimentation from guesswork into a structured way to improve user acquisition and long-term player value.
+By comparing exposed and control groups, you can separate true lift from noise, see how channels work together, and decide where to scale budgets.
+This turns experimentation from ad hoc tests into a structured way to improve user acquisition and long-term player value across titles and markets.

 In brief

-• Gaming and iGaming marketers need to know which channels, creatives, and offers truly drive incremental users or revenue, not just clicks or installs.
+• Gaming and iGaming marketers need clarity on which channels, creatives, and offers truly add incremental users or revenue, not just clicks or installs that would have happened without the campaign.

-• Privacy changes and signal loss make last-click or single-channel attribution unreliable, so controlled incrementality tests become a critical decision tool.
+• Signal loss, changing platform rules, and evolving regulations make simple last-click or single-channel attribution unreliable, so controlled incrementality tests become a critical decision tool for budget allocation.

-• Without a clear testing framework, teams risk over-investing in non-incremental traffic sources and under-funding formats that quietly drive real growth.
+• Without a clear testing framework, teams risk over-investing in non-incremental traffic sources and under-funding formats or experiences that quietly drive real growth across titles, platforms, and geos.

 What to do

-Incrementality testing for gaming campaigns starts with a clear question, such as which network, creative concept, or creator partnership brings incremental players.
-You define test and control groups, hold back a portion of the audience, and compare performance to see the real lift each element delivers.
+Incrementality testing for gaming campaigns starts with a focused question, such as which network, creative concept, or event-driven activation brings incremental players.
+You then define test and control groups, hold back a portion of the audience, and compare performance to see the real lift each element delivers across your portfolio.

-For user acquisition, this can mean running geo or audience split tests across paid social, programmatic, and influencer traffic.
-For iGaming, tests can focus on compliant welcome offers, retention flows, or reactivation journeys, always respecting GEO, age, and safer-play requirements while still generating statistically meaningful results.
+For user acquisition and engagement, this can mean running geo or audience split tests across paid channels, creator collaborations, and special consumer activities tied to launches or events.
+In iGaming, tests can focus on compliant welcome flows, retention journeys, or reactivation mechanics, while still respecting GEO, age, and safer-play requirements.

-Once the framework is in place, you can run ongoing experiments on bids, budgets, creatives, and funnels.
-Each test becomes a documented learning: which channels are incremental, how creator content affects downstream KPIs, and where to reallocate spend to improve ROAS and LTV without relying on fragile attribution models.
+Once a repeatable framework is in place, you can run ongoing experiments on creatives, placements, and funnels.
+Each test becomes a documented learning about which touchpoints are incremental, how different experiences affect downstream KPIs, and where to reallocate spend to improve efficiency without relying solely on platform-reported attribution.

 What to keep in mind

-Many gaming teams rely on platform-reported conversions or last-click models, which often over-credit certain channels and mask cannibalization.
-This makes it difficult to see whether a campaign is truly adding new players or simply capturing users who would have converted anyway.
+Many gaming teams still lean on platform-reported conversions or last-click models, which can over-credit certain channels and hide cannibalization between campaigns.
+This makes it hard to see whether a push is truly adding new players or just capturing users who were already on track to convert.

-In iGaming and real-money gaming, regulatory and platform policies limit how and where you can test offers and creatives.
-This requires careful planning of holdout groups, GEO selection, and messaging so that incrementality tests respect local rules while still producing robust insights for future campaign decisions.
+In iGaming and real-money gaming, national regulators and platform policies restrict how and where you can promote offers, which directly affects how you design tests.
+Planning holdout groups, GEO selection, and messaging must account for local rules and advertising limits so that incrementality tests remain compliant while still producing useful insights.